newtonheath/newtonheath.github.io/_posts/2014-11-28-german-beef-stew.md

 ## Steps

 1. Brown meat in olive oil and transfer to dutch oven or slow cooker.
-1. Add apple, carrot, onion, 1/2 cup water, wine, salt, garlic, bouillon cubes, bay leaf and thyme to browned meat.
+1. Add apple, carrot, onion, beer, salt, garlic, bouillon cubes, bay leaf and thyme to browned meat.
 1. Cover and simmer for 2 hours or slow cook on low for 4-6 hours, and the beef is tender
 1. Remove bay leaf
 1. Combine cornstarch, kitchen bouquet, and cold water and add to stew